zichun/CompOZeJS/README.md

 Currently CompOZeJS uses rules from first-species modal counterpoint theory.
 This is chosen as a start as this can be a framework that we can use to model other parts of counterpoint theory.

-CompOZeJS is released under the [GPLv3](http://www.gnu.org/licenses/gpl.html).
+CompOZeJS is released under the [MIT License] (http://www.opensource.org/licenses/MIT).

 Usage
 -----